bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 Navigate to region "chr21:19,666,833-19,667,007"

+  * Center on the first SNV (green)
+  * Remove grouping by read strand and set to "none"
-  * sort by base
+  * Sort by base

 ![Example4](https://bioinformatics-ca.github.io/images/Igv_example4.png)

  **Note:**

- * Linkage between alleles is obvious in this case because both are spanned by the same reads
+ * Linkage between alleles is obvious in this case because both SNV positions are spanned by single reads, but reads only have either one or the other

 ## Low mapping quality

 Navigate to region "chr21:19,800,320-19,818,162"

-* use Collapsed view
+* Use Collapsed view
-* load repeat track
+* Load repeat track (*from Load from Server*)

 ![Load repeats](https://github.com/bioinformaticsdotca/HT-Biology_2017/raw/master/HtSeq/img/igv_RepeatMasker_load.png)
 <!---(https://bioinformatics-ca.github.io/images/Igv_load_repeats.png)-->